Everything You Need to Know About Employee Communication

 - Poor efficiency.
 Vague communication creates unsure employees who aren’t confident and efficient.

 - Low morale.
-Poor communication, whether vague or abusive, make employees feel negatively about their job.
+Poor communication, whether vague or abusive, makes employees feel negatively about their job.

 - Less Innovation.
 Poor communication leads to confusion on projects and work.
 Most energy is put into getting the bare minimum done correctly and not into creativity.